 Former IOCD Working Group in Environmental Analytical Chemistry

-partnership with the International Union of Pure and Applied Chemistry (IUPAC).
-The WG worked to enhance
+formed in partnership with the International Union of Pure and Applied Chemistry (IUPAC).
+The WG

-capacities for environmental chemical analysis and sustainable use of resources in low- and middle-income
+worked to enhance capacities for environmental chemical analysis and sustainable use of resources in

-countries (LMICs), addressing the need to ensure a sustainable environment encapsulated in Millennium
+low- and middle-income countries (LMICs), addressing the need to ensure a sustainable environment

-scientists who contributed to its success, including Walter Benson, Al Pohland, Jack
+contributed to its success, including Walter Benson, Al Pohland, Jack Plimmer

 Aims and Achievements of the Working Group

-staff members and managers of analytical laboratories.
-These chemists need to produce test results that are
+as staff members and managers of analytical laboratories.
+These chemists need to produce test

 IOCD's principal strategies were to:

-obtaining test results of sufficient accuracy and reliability when testing commodities for export.
+from obtaining test results of sufficient accuracy and reliability when testing commodities

-IOCD would then work with the laboratories to identify appropriate remedial measures.
+for export.
+IOCD would then work with the laboratories to identify appropriate remedial

-in the Uganda National Drug Authority) and Hope Kamusiime (head of the Chemistry Section at UNBS).
+Laboratory in the Uganda National Drug Authority) and Hope Kamusiime (head of the Chemistry

 Examples of projects that were conducted by the WG in Environmental Analytical Chemistry include: